 Would you pay $5000 for a pair of mangoes?
-Well, in Japan, the best of the best mangoes are sold at astronomical prices.
+Well, in Japan, they would!
 Now I know you’re wondering why are mangoes so expensive in Japan?

 I’ll tell you why in a bit.